JedLee6/MNN/apps/Android/MnnLlmChat/docs/YouTube_Video_Script.md

 ---

-## PART 1 — Hook & Introduction (0:00 – 1:00)
+## PART 1 — Hook & Introduction (0:00 – 1:30)

 **[TALKING HEAD — energetic opening]**

-Hey everyone!
-What if I told you that you could have a **ChatGPT-like live video chat** — voice conversations, real-time camera vision, speech interruption — all running **completely on your phone**, with **zero cloud, zero API calls, zero internet required**?
+Hey everyone, I'm Jad, and welcome back to the channel.

+So, we've all seen the massive hype around ChatGPT's Advanced Voice Mode — the way it sees the world through your camera, talks to you naturally, and actually stops talking when you interrupt it.
+It's amazing.

+But here's the thing — it needs the cloud.
+It needs the internet.
+And it definitely needs a subscription.

+**What if you could have all of that — running completely offline, on your phone?**

+**[Show phone screen briefly]**

 That's exactly what I built.
-And today, I'm going to show you how it works.

-**[Show phone screen briefly]**

-This is **MNN Chat** — an open-source Android app powered by Alibaba's MNN inference framework.
-It runs large language models, speech recognition, and text-to-speech **entirely on-device**.
-And the feature I'm most excited about? **Live voice and video chat mode** — just like ChatGPT's Advanced Voice, but running locally on a phone.
+This is **MNN Chat** — an open-source Android app that delivers a **1:1 real-time voice chat experience matching ChatGPT**, powered by the MNN inference engine, running **entirely locally on your phone** — no cloud, no internet required.

+Let me tell you what this app can do:

+- ✅ **Multiple multimodal models available** — including Qwen 2.5 from 0.6B to 32B, with **over 40 models** to choose from: GPT, DeepSeek, LLaMA, Gemma, and more.
+- ✅ **Real-time voice conversation** with **acoustic echo cancellation** — interrupt the AI anytime, mid-speech.
+- ✅ **Live video chat** — let the AI see you and the world around you through your camera.
+- ✅ **Fully offline** — 100% control over your privacy.
+- ✅ **Forever free and open-source** — no payments, no usage limits, no time restrictions, no ads, no catches.

+A pure, smooth, and secure **on-device AI companion**.

 Let me show you.

 ---

-## PART 2 — App Overview & Demo (1:00 – 4:00)
+## PART 2 — Live Demo (1:30 – 5:00)

+**[SCREEN RECORDING — phone screen]**

+> **Note to viewer:** Throughout this entire demo, there is **no editing and no speed-up** — everything you see is happening in **real time**.

 ### 2.1 — Starting the App

-**[SCREEN RECORDING — phone screen]**

 So here's the app.
 When you open it, you see the model selection screen.
-MNN Chat supports a variety of models — Qwen, DeepSeek, LLaMA, and more.
-I've got a model loaded here, and you can see the text chat interface — pretty standard.
+MNN Chat supports a huge variety of models — Qwen, DeepSeek, LLaMA, Gemma, and more.
+I've got a model loaded here, and you can see the text chat interface.

-But the magic happens when you tap **this microphone button** up here to enter **Voice Chat Mode**.
+But the magic happens when you tap **this microphone button** to enter **Voice Chat Mode**.

-### 2.2 — Voice Chat Demo
+### 2.2 — Voice Chat Demo (Without Vision)

-**[SCREEN RECORDING — Voice Chat mode]**
+**[SCREEN RECORDING — Voice Chat mode, no camera]**

 And just like that, we're in voice chat.
-You can see the app is initializing — it's loading the ASR model for speech recognition and the TTS model for text-to-speech.
-Both are running locally.
+The app is initializing — loading the ASR model for speech recognition and the TTS model for text-to-speech.
+Both are running locally on the device.

 Now it's ready.
 Listen —